 Bookplate of Thomas Dawson Brodie (1832-1896), attorney - the Sotheby sale of his library took five days in March, 1904; older armorial bookplate of John Whitefoord Mackenzie (1794-1884), solicitor, his sale was in two parts in March and April, 1886, by Thomas Chapman & Son.
 Both boards have been neatly re-attached.
-A little wear, a Very Good copy. \$900
+A little wear, a Very Good copy.

-Several pictures, below, then a list of sources.
+Several pictures, below, then a list of sources, then the pricing and contact information.

-"D'Arcy W. Thompson, Dundee Bt. at Sir T.D.
+"D'Arcy W. Thompson, Dundee

+Bt. at Sir T.D.
 Brodie sale, Sotheby's, 26/.

 A unique copy.
-The book was never Published, my Father being dissatisfied with It in proof.
+The book was never

+Published, my Father being dissatisfied with

+It in proof.
 D.W.T."